-On February 21st, 51-year-old producer Kouichirou Itou (Your Name, Suzume no Tojimari) was arrested in Japan for harassing young people in Nagano.
+On February 21st, 51-year-old producer Kouichirou Itou (Your Name, Suzume no Tojimari) was arrested in Japan for harassing young women in Nagano.
 Therefore, director Makoto Shinkai commented on the matter on social media.

 - Elden Ring: Kadokawa Announces Webcomic Adaptation